jpatrickdill/colorguard/docs/source/guide/quickstart.rst

 Type Conversion
 ~~~~~~~~~~~~~~~

-:class:`Bits` objects can be converted to masny other data types.
+:class:`Bits` objects can be converted to many other data types.

 .. code-block:: pycon